Professional photographer portrait tips

-Portrait tip 1 – take the pressure off yourself Choose a simple outfit and accessorize with a single, eye catching necklace, scarf or fur lined coat.
+Portrait tip 1 – take the pressure off yourself Choose a simple outfit and accessorize with a single, eye-catching necklace, scarf, or fauxfur-lined coat.

 The best way to look good is to feel confident about your choices.
 Know you’ve made the right decision and accept yourself.

-Portrait tip 2 – fake confidence A confident women is a beautiful women.
+Portrait tip 2 – fake confidence A confident woman is a beautiful woman.
 The more you practice, the more you’ll feel it.
 In no time at all, you’ll believe it yourself.

-Portrait tip 4 – imagine your a superhero Stand tall, relax your shoulders turn to look into the camera and think *laser eyes*.
+Portrait tip 4 – imagine you’re a superhero Stand tall, relax your shoulders turn to look into the camera, and think *laser eyes*.

 See, it helps you radiate natural beauty.